FIWARE/tutorials.IoT-Sensors/README.md

 # What are IoT devices?

+> "All our knowledge begins with the senses."
+>
+> — Immanuel Kant (Critique of Pure Reason)

 The [Internet of Things](https://www.linux.com/news/who-needs-internet-things) (IoT) is a network of physical devices which are able to connect to a network and exchange data.
 Each "thing"  or "smart device" is a gadget with embedded electronics and software which can act as a sensor or actuator.
 Sensors are able to report the